0cyn/ktool/docs/source/ktool.rst

    Takes a bare file or BytesIO object and loads it as a MachOFile.
    You likely dont need this unless you only care about loading info about basic slices;
-   The MachOFile is still accessible from the `Image` class.
+   The MachOFile is still accessible from the :python:`Image` class.

 .. py:function:: load_image(fp: Union[BinaryIO, MachOFile, Slice, BytesIO], slice_index=0, load_symtab=True, load_imports=True, load_exports=True, use_mmaped_io=True) -> Image